thewpsquad/squad-modules/readme.txt

 * MySQL version 5.6 or greater
 * WordPress Memory limit of 64 MB or greater (128 MB or higher is preferred)

-You can install the [Divi Squad Lite](https://squadmodules.com/) plugin using one of the following methods:
+You can install the [Squad Modules Lite](https://squadmodules.com/) plugin using one of the following methods:

 1. WordPress Plugin Dashboard (Recommended):
    - Go to your WordPress admin dashboard.
    - Navigate to the "Plugins" section and click on "Add New".
-   - In the search field, enter "Divi Squad Lite".
+   - In the search field, enter "Squad Modules Lite".
    - Look for the plugin in the search results and click on the "Install Now" button.
-   - After the installation is complete, click on the "Activate" button to activate the Divi Squad Lite plugin.
+   - After the installation is complete, click on the "Activate" button to activate the Squad Modules Lite plugin.
    - Once activated, you can start utilizing the wide range of Divi modules within the Divi Builder to enhance your website.

 2. Manual Installation:
    - Visit the [WordPress Plugin Directory](https://wordpress.org/plugins/).
-   - Search for "Divi Squad Lite".
+   - Search for "Squad Modules Lite".
    - Click on the "Download" button on the plugin page.
    - Go to your WordPress admin dashboard.
    - Navigate to the "Plugins" section and click on "Add New".
    - Click on the "Upload Plugin" button.
    - Choose the downloaded plugin file (it will be a ZIP file) and click "Install Now".
-   - After the installation is complete, click on the "Activate" button to activate the Divi Squad Lite plugin.
+   - After the installation is complete, click on the "Activate" button to activate the Squad Modules Lite plugin.
    - Once activated, you can start utilizing the wide range of Divi modules within the Divi Builder to enhance your website.

 Start using the elegant Divi modules in your Divi Builder and enjoy the enhanced capabilities.

 == Frequently Asked Questions ==
 = Is this plugin free? =
  Yes!
-Divi Squad Lite is absolutely free.
+Squad Modules Lite is absolutely free.
 There is no hidden charge.

-= Are the modules compatible with the latest version of Divi? = Yes, [Divi Squad Lite](https://squadmodules.com/) is regularly tested and updated to ensure compatibility with the latest version of the Divi theme and Divi Builder.
+= Are the modules compatible with the latest version of Divi? = Yes, [Squad Modules Lite](https://squadmodules.com/) is regularly tested and updated to ensure compatibility with the latest version of the Divi theme and Divi Builder.

 = Can I customize the modules to match my website design? = Absolutely!
-[Divi Squad Lite](https://squadmodules.com/) provides a wide range of customization options, allowing you to adjust colors, typography, spacing, and more to create a cohesive look and feel for your website.
+[Squad Modules Lite](https://squadmodules.com/) provides a wide range of customization options, allowing you to adjust colors, typography, spacing, and more to create a cohesive look and feel for your website.

-= What are the system requirements for Divi Squad Lite? = Divi Squad Lite require WordPress 5.0.0 or higher and Divi 4.10 or higher.
+= What are the system requirements for Squad Modules Lite? = Squad Modules Lite require WordPress 5.0.0 or higher and Divi 4.10 or higher.
 It also requires PHP 5.6 or higher.

-= Will Divi Squad Lite break my site after an update? = No, It won’t break your site or any page where you used our plugin.
+= Will Squad Modules Lite break my site after an update? = No, It won’t break your site or any page where you used our plugin.
 We put our best effort to make you happy.
 But we always recommend keeping a backup of your site before updating our plugin.
 In case anything happens you can revert and contact our support team immediately.

 == Support ==
 Support for this plugin is primarily provided within the volunteer-based [WordPress support forum](https://wordpress.org/support/plugin/squad-modules-for-divi/).
 The official website also provides custom development and professional support services.
 See [Support](https://squadmodules.com/) for more information.

 == Translations ==
-[Divi Squad Lite](https://squadmodules.com/) is a translation-ready plugin.
+[Squad Modules Lite](https://squadmodules.com/) is a translation-ready plugin.
 This is done by community volunteers who contribute their time and effort to translate the plugin's text strings into their native language.

-If you would like to contribute to the translation efforts for Divi Squad Lite, you can visit the WordPress translation page for the plugin: [WordPress translation page](https://translate.wordpress.org/projects/wp-plugins/squad-modules-for-divi)
+If you would like to contribute to the translation efforts for Squad Modules Lite, you can visit the WordPress translation page for the plugin: [WordPress translation page](https://translate.wordpress.org/projects/wp-plugins/squad-modules-for-divi)

 == Screenshots ==
-1. Main Dashboard - The [Divi Squad Lite](https://squadmodules.com/) dashboard for convenient module management and settings.
+1. Main Dashboard - The [Squad Modules Lite](https://squadmodules.com/) dashboard for convenient module management and settings.
-2. Module Dashboard - This is the dashboard where you can manage and configure Divi Squad Lite modules.
+2. Module Dashboard - This is the dashboard where you can manage and configure Squad Modules Lite modules.
 You can see a list of all the modules that you have installed, and you can customize their settings.
 You can also create custom modules from here.
-3. Extensions Dashboard - This is the dashboard where you can manage and configure Divi Squad Lite extensions.
+3. Extensions Dashboard - This is the dashboard where you can manage and configure Squad Modules Lite extensions.
 You can see a list of all the extensions that you have activated, and you can customize their settings.
-4. What's New Page - This is the Page where you can see all latest updates of Divi Squad Lite.
+4. What's New Page - This is the Page where you can see all latest updates of Squad Modules Lite.
 5. Module Selection in the Divi Builder - This is the folder where all the modules are stored.
 You can easily add a new module by dragging and dropping it into the Divi Builder.
 6. Advanced Divider Module -  This is a module that allows you to create visually appealing dividers with various styles, shapes, and customization options.
 7. Before After Image Slider Module - This is a module that allows you to create interactive image comparisons using the Before After Image Slider module.